Sahil2004/Sahil2004/README.md

 I support free software movement and I am a FOSS lover, hence, mostly the software I create is open-source.
 Privacy matters the most.
 I am a Linux user, arch btw.

-I am a web developer.
-Can work on fullstack but frontend is my strength.
+I am a web developer and a UI/UX designer.
+I can work on fullstack but frontend happens to be my forte.
 I have won multiple coding contests hosted by big organisations!

 ---